Marcin-Lach/yatt/README.md

 ## Features

-- CRUD API for Tasks resource
+- CRUD API for WorkItems resource
-- toggle a task as completed
+- toggle a WorkItem as completed